 Founder Mdm Chua, a 90-odd-year-old hawker, started selling her Teochew kway chap in the early 1960s.
-Till today, she’s said to run Covent Garden with her two sons, though she wasn’t at the stall during our shoot.
+Till today, she’s said to run Covent Garden alongside her two sons, though she wasn’t at the stall during our shoot.
 The family-run business specialises in kway chap with all the fixings: intestines, pig skin, braised egg, tau pok and more.

-I’m not one to gravitate towards innards due to the funkiness, so I was surprised that the small intestine and stomach pieces were clean-tasting.
-The pig’s skin was also pleasantly soft and melt-in-the-mouth.
+I’m not one to gravitate toward innards due to their unpleasant funkiness, but I was surprised to find that the small intestine and stomach pieces were fresh and clean-tasting, with none of the usual gaminess.

 Unfortunately, I found the chilli dip rather diluted.
 It was slightly tangy, which helped cut through the richness of the liao, but could be spicier.
 Nonetheless, that was the only letdown in an otherwise delicious meal.